laurivaltteri/laurivaltteri/README.md

   <summary>publications extracted from google scholar</summary>
 <br />

+- Executability and repeatability of a study setup using wearable and computerised technology to examine a wide range of physiological and cognitive functions of a patient outside hospital; K Müller, I Rautalin, L Ahonen, A Arola, A Henelius, H Jokinen, J Korpela, M Korja, N Martinez-Majander, A Mustonen, T Paajanen, S Pakarinen, K Pettersson, J Putaala, L Sokka, T Tikka, J Virkkala; PLOS One, submitted
 - Diminished brain responses to second-language words are linked with native-language literacy skills in dyslexia; S Ylinen, K Junttila, M Laasonen, P Iverson, L Ahonen, T Kujala; Neuropsychologia 122, 105-115; 2019
 - Biosignals reflect pair-dynamics in collaborative work: EDA and ECG study of pair-programming in a classroom environment; L Ahonen, BU Cowley, A Hellas, K Puolamäki; Scientific reports 8 (1), 1-16; 2018
 - A short review and primer on electroencephalography in human computer interaction applications; L Ahonen, B Cowley; arXiv preprint arXiv:1609.00183; 2016